aws-samples/amazon-personalize-live-event-contextualization/README.md

 In the "Outputs" section of the CloudFormation stack, also note down the DNS of the EC2 instance that was created.
 This is the EC2 instance that is hosting the React container application.
 It is required to login to this EC2 instance and update a few configurations as detailed through the pointers below

 1. Refer to this [link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) to learn the different ways to connect to an EC2 instance.
-2. Ensure that you are in the home directory of "ec2-user"
-3. Change directory to "rt-personalization-be-server/react-ux/home"
+2. Change directory to "/rt-personalization-be-server/react-ux/home"
-4. In this directory, open the file "webpack.config.js"
+3. In this directory, open the file "webpack.config.js"
-5. Look for the key "plugins -> remotes"
+4. Look for the key "plugins -> remotes"
-6. For each of the remote component entries update with the application loadbalancer DNS for micro-frontends (Refer STEP # 7)
+5. For each of the remote component entries update with the application loadbalancer DNS for micro-frontends (Refer STEP # 7)
-7. Save and close the file.
+6. Save and close the file.
-8. Change directory to "src" and open the "App.js" file.
+7. Change directory to "src" and open the "App.js" file.
-9. Update the entry to "websocket_server_url", based on the websocket endpoint obtained in STEP # 2
+8. Update the entry to "websocket_server_url", based on the websocket endpoint obtained in STEP # 2
-10. Save and close the file.
+9. Save and close the file.
-11. You can now logout of the EC2 console
+10. You can now logout of the EC2 console

 NOTE: If you are not comfortable logging in to the EC2 console, you can download (pull) the application code into your local system.
 Update the configuration changes (as outlined in the section above), and copy over the changed files to the EC2 console that is hosting the container application.
 Moreover, in production setups, this configuration change should be handled automatically through parameter stores such as Amazon SSM, consul, or a parameter entry in Amazon DynamoDB.
 The ReactJS application code should be modified to pick up these parameters from the selected paramter store.